Governors scramble to speed vaccine effort after slow start

 “Move it quickly.
 We’re serious,” New York Gov. Andrew Cuomo warned hospitals on Tuesday.
 “If you don’t want to be fined, just don’t participate in the program.
 It’s not a mandatory program.”

-As of Wednesday morning, just 4.8 million people in the U.S. had gotten their first shot out of 17 million doses distributed, according to the Centers for Disease Control and Prevention.
+More than three weeks into the vaccination campaign, just 4.8 million people in the U.S. had gotten their first shot out of 17 million doses distributed as of Wednesday morning, according to the Centers for Disease Control and Prevention.
 While that is believed to an undercount because of a lag in reporting, health officials are still well behind where they wanted to be.

+The U.S. has an estimated 21 million health care workers and 3 million nursing home residents.
+The CDC reported just 429,000 people in nursing homes have been vaccinated through a partnership between the government and the CVS and Walgreens drugstore chains.

+Dr. Anthony Fauci, the nation’s top infectious disease expert, estimated this week that between 70% and 85% of the U.S. population will need to be vaccinated to achieve “herd immunity,” a goal he said could be achieved by the start of next fall.
+That translates to as many as 280 million people.

 Meanwhile, the U.S. death toll has climbed past 357,000.
 COVID-19 deaths set another one-day record at 3,775 on Tuesday, though authorities have cautioned that the numbers around holidays can fluctuate dramatically because some health agencies fall behind in reporting cases, then rush to catch up.